-I encounter many people searching for an easy to understand sciatica definition on my various websites, which tells me that a great number of patients with back and leg pain do not even truly understand what sciatica is and whether or not their symptoms qualify to be called sciatic nerve pain or not.
+We converse with many people who are searching for an easy to understand sciatica definition on our various websites, which tells us that a great number of patients with back and leg pain do not even truly understand what sciatica is and whether or not their symptoms qualify to be called sciatic nerve pain or not.

 The goal of this article is to clarify the definition of sciatica so that all patients can know whether they are suffering from a true sciatica syndrome or whether they are being victimized by another problematic health issue.
 This informational essay will also help diagnosed patients to better understand the full nature and extent of their condition, providing them topics for discussion with their respective doctors and other care providers.